 Your TTP performance tune files are downloaded as a ZIP file which is required to be extracted to your hard drive before use.
 Once extracted, there are five files in the extraction directory, an EXE file which is the TTP tune application file, a PDF user guide file (please read), a software license file and two graphics files.
 To run your tune file, right click on it and on the subsequent context menu click on "Run as Administrator".
 This will execute the file and prompt you to enter your LicenseID and Password that were sent to you on your emailed order receipt, this will activate your tune and run the TuneLoader software.

 With the ignition turned on, look in the bottom right hand corner of TuneLoader, you will see a red flashing LED graphic.
 This LED shows the connection status.
 It starts off flashing red, then flashing amber whilst trying to connect and when connection is complete it turns to a flashing green LED.
 If you can't make a connection, then please check your battery voltage, it does need to have a decent charge to connect reliably.
 It sometimes helps having a battery tender/charger plugged in during this process as this usually keeps the battery above 12v.

 We highly recommend that you carry out checks on the Throttle Position Sensor (TPS) and throttle body balance.
 Both will take around 10 minutes with TuneLoader and will help to ensure you get the best from your TTP performance tune.

 The TPS is generally a set and forget item, but it's worth checking just in case.
 Using TuneLoader makes it a very simple task.
 The tools required for this job are a T25 TORX socket/key/screwdriver, a TTP OBD2 cable and a laptop with your TTP tune installed.

-Warm the engine to the normal operating temperature (a 20-30 minute ride) and ensure the engine is at your prefered idle speed, then switch off the engine.
+Warm the engine to the normal operating temperature (usually a 20-30 minute ride) and ensure the engine is at your prefered idle speed, then switch off the engine.